 Meet the National Committee

-Scouting Alumni and Friends National Committee is composed of Scouting alumni from across the nation.
-The committee focuses on supporting local SAF alumni groups.
+Scouting Alumni & Friends is composed of Scouting alumni from across the nation.
+The committee focuses on supporting local council Scouting Alumni & Friends committees.

-If you are active in your local council's alumni committee and would like to participate on the national committee, feel free to contact Scouting Alumni and Friends at 972-580-2000 or BSAalumni@Scouting.org.
+If you are active in your local council’s alumni committee and would like to participate on the national committee, feel free to contact Scouting Alumni & Friends at 972-580-2000 or BSAalumni@Scouting.org.

 Ray is a Silver Buffalo Award recipient and has received the Distinguished Eagle Scout Award and National Alumnus of the Year Award.
 Ray is a Trustee of the (William) Green Bar Bill Hillcourt Foundation and has served as Chairman of the Order of the Arrow.
 He and currently serves on the National Youth Protection, Museum, and Nominating Committees of the Boy Scouts of America.

 Tim is retired from Hewlett Packard Enterprise where he was a Lead Deployment Engineer and a Sales Support Engineer.

 Tim is a member of the National Commissioner Support Staff as the Training Chairman where he is responsible for all Commissioner Training.
 He also serves as a member of the Scouting U Board of Regents and the National Training Committee.

 Prior to his role as Training Chairman he was the Resource Chairman for the National Commissioner Support Staff.
 Tim was a Council Commissioner with the Middle Tennessee Council in Nashville,Tennessee and still serves as an Assistant Council Commissioner.

 He is also active on the Alumni Committee and NESA – Middle Tennessee which he reorganized six years ago.
 His work with NESA – Middle Tennessee has been incorporated in the new NESA Chairman Orientation Guide.